William Remsburg Grove: Military career

-In 1914, he was ordered to the Panama Canal to subsequently serve as the Chief Quartermaster under then military Governor of Panama Canal Zone, General George Washington Goethals.
+In 1914, he was ordered to the Panama Canal to subsequently serve as the chief quartermaster under then military Governor of Panama Canal Zone, General George Washington Goethals.
 He was promoted to lieutenant colonel in June 1917.
 At the outbreak of the United States' entry into World War I, Goethals was brought back to active duty to serve as Acting Quartermaster General of the United States Army.
 Goebels, impressed by Grove's service in Panama, immediately tasked Grove to "take charge of everything connected with feeding the Army."
 Grove was promoted to colonel on January 12, 1918.

 Grove then reorganized the subsistence division and made it ready to serve the growing wartime army, both at home and abroad.
 In June 1918, Grove was sent to France to ensure efficient transfer of supplies to the front lines.
 In October, Groves was reassigned to Paris to serve as Chief Purchasing Officer under General Charles G. Dawes, where he served until December 22, 1918.

 For his war time service, he was awarded the United States Distinguished Service Medal.
-He was also awarded France’s Legion of Honour (Officier).
+He was also awarded France's Legion of Honour (Officier).

 On April 1, 1924, the War Department conferred on him five Silver Citation Stars for his Philippine Campaign Medal.
 He was awarded he Silver Star with four oak leaf clusters and the Purple Heart when both decorations were created in 1932.

 Postwar

 His work supporting the U.S. Army in France impressed future President Herbert Hoover, then in charge of the American Relief Administration, who sent Grove to Poland to oversee the 100 million dollar effort there.
 His success was noted by both Hoover and Ignacy Jan Paderewski, the first Prime Minister of Poland.
 The Republic of Poland awarded him the Order of Polonia Restituta in recognition of his service to their country.

 When he returned from Europe, Grove resigned from the army and entered private business.
 He spent nine months in Chicago, Illinois Chicago with Wilson and Company meat packers and two years in Rockaway, New Jersey with the 4-One Box Machine Makers (now the Stapling Machines Company).

-In 1922, Herbert Hoover requested he lead the Ukraine section of the Joint Distribution Committee for Relief Work, under the auspices of the American Relief Administration’s effort during the Russian famine of 1921–22.
+In 1922, Herbert Hoover requested he led the Ukraine section of the Joint Distribution Committee for Relief Work, under the auspices of the American Relief Administration’s effort during the Russian famine of 1921–22.

 In May 1923, Grove returned to work for Wilson and Company, where he remained until 1940.
 He managed several locations from 1923 to 1930.
 In 1931, he was elected vice president of the company, serving in their Chicago office.

 In 1940, Grove retired to Laurel, Florida.
 He began research into horticulture and experimented with planting tropical fruit in the area.
 The final result was his establishing the lychee as a staple crop of the region.
 He is also credited with the first ever using plastic wrap to augment air layering of plants, a method he started in 1947 in the course of propagating lychee.